 The Government believes that the Pupil Premium, which is additional to main school funding, is the best way to address the current underlying inequalities between children eligible for free school meals (FSM) and their wealthier peers.
-The Pupil Premium is additional funding, which is allocated to schools on the basis of the number of students who have been eligible for free school meals (FSM) at any point over the last six years (known as ‘Ever 6 FSM’), Service Children and Looked After students.
 It is for schools to decide how the Pupil Premium, allocated to schools per FSM student, is spent, since they are best placed to assess what additional provision should be made for the individual pupils within their responsibility.

 At Abbs Cross Academy:

 We ensure that teaching and learning opportunities meet the needs of all of the pupils.

 We ensure that appropriate provision is made for pupils who belong to vulnerable groups.
 This includes ensuring that the needs of socially disadvantaged pupils are adequately assessed and addressed.

 In making provision for socially disadvantaged pupils, we recognise that not all pupils who receive free school meals will be socially disadvantaged.